fulllpap/fulllpap/README.md

  @fulllpap, mon compte Github pour Fulll (Ex IbizaSoftware)
-- 📫 How to reach me ...
-Slack only for now
+- 📫 How to reach me ...  fulll.slack.com only for now
 - Linkedin : https://www.linkedin.com/in/spapillon/

 <!---